jod35/fastapi-beyond-crud-docs/docs/chapter2.md

 ## Introduction
 Now that we have FastAPI installed, we are going to create a simple web server on whicn our application shall run using FastAPI.

-At this stage, our directory only contains our virtual environment `env` and `requirements.txt` as shown below as follows:
+At this stage, our directory only contains our virtual environment directory `env` and `requirements.txt` as shown below as follows:
 ```
 └── env
 └── requirements.txt